Gypsy Moth Biology

 - Any other object that was stationary in the area during the months of July through August when the adults are reproducing

-Eggs can easily be moved from one place to another.
-Look carefully at your belongings before you move them, to make sure that there are no gypsy moth eggs.
+Eggs can be moved easily from one place to another.
+Examine your belongings before moving them to ensure no gypsy moth eggs are present.

 |The white, female gypsy moth laying eggs

 Tiny larvae, or caterpillars, hatch from eggs between early and mid April.
 The caterpillars are responsible for the damage to trees and plants during a gypsy moth infestation.

 There are more than 300 known hosts of the North American strain of the European gypsy moth.